 We receive feedback, on the one hand, that we should use only photos of riders with helmets on, and that we should ardently advocate for all cyclists to wear helmets while riding.
 We are reminded of how helmet-wearing cyclists are much more likely to survive a crash without a serious or fatal head injury.
-We receive other communications that tell us not to be a “scold” in telling cyclists whether or not to wear helmets while riding.
-We are reminded that helmet-wearing by adult cyclists is not legally required in most places and that the rate of helmet wearing in a country does not necessarily correlate with safety data such as head injuries or fatalities.
+We receive other feedback that tells us not to be a “scold” and are reminded that helmet-wearing by adult cyclists is not legally required in most places and that the rate of helmet wearing in a country does not necessarily correlate with safety data such as head injuries or fatalities.

-We realize this is a heated debate so let us clarify what Adventure Cycling believes and does in this regard.
-Adventure Cycling believes in safe cycling, whereby cyclists ride safely and according to national, state and local laws, and where they respect other users of roads and trails.
+We realize this is a heated debate so let us clarify what Adventure Cycling believes and does in this regard: Adventure Cycling believes in safe cycling, whereby cyclists ride safely and according to national, state, and local laws, and where they respect other users of roads and trails.
 We strongly encourage cyclists to ride with appropriate and well-maintained equipment, including the use of a properly fitted CPSC-approved helmets.

-Regarding helmets, Adventure Cycling requires that all of our tour participants use helmets and that our staff use helmets while on an event or ride related to work.
+Adventure Cycling requires that all of our tour participants use helmets and that our staff use helmets while on an event or ride related to work.
 We encourage members and readers to use helmets in many of our publications, such as Adventure Cyclist and Bike Bits.
 In our online guide for photographic submissions, we ask photographers to have cyclists in their photos wear helmets.